logan4473/MoodMusic/README.md

 - 🟡 Simple, mood-based UI
 - 🎵 Plays local music files (MP3)
 - 🎨 Easy to customize moods and songs
+- 🌐 Runs in the browser via Streamlit
-- 🐍 Powered by Python & Kivy
+- 🐍 Powered by Python

 ---